AI Tools & Workflow

 Paste this into your AI of choice.
 If you work in public health and need a HIPAA-compliant option, PH360 is built for exactly this.

 Make it yours When you ask it to build the tool, describe how you want it to look.
 "Warm and earthy."
-"Match our org's brand: here are the hex codes."
-Your first version won't be perfect.
-Say "this is close but [specific thing is off]" and go again.
+"Match our org's brand — here are the hex codes."
+Your first version won't be perfect; tell it what's off and go again.

 The friction